jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Input/MRH_InputTrigger/MRH_InputTrigger_0.rst

     * - Parameter
       - Description
+    * - e_CompareMethod
+      - The trigger compare method to use.
+    * - f64_LSSimilarity
+      - The minimal required levenstein similarity.
-    * - s_FilePath
+    * - dq_Trigger
-      - The full path to the input trigger file.
+      - The triggers to include.
+The deque is consumed.

 Return Value